-\From The Review Of The News, November 21, 1973.
-The Review Of The News is published weekly in Belmont, Massachusetts.
+^{}From The Review Of The News, November 21, 1973.
+A repetition of our reprint in T.S.C., Jan.
+1974.

 The Nixon intervention in the Middle East even caused a worsening in our relationship with Israel.
 Policies of the American government have caused Israel to expect our aid as a matter of course, regardless of any harm that may come to the United States as a result of the aid.
 Consequently, the Israelis do not really ask for our aid.
 They demand it, and make little effort to conceal their irritation if it is not as instantaneous or abundant as they wish.
-The fact that our government responds to this Israeli attitude with an almostgroveling eagerness to please poses a perpetual threat to the security and welfare of the United States: It has the effect of giving Israeli officials the power of decision about the expenditure of American tax money-even about the commitment of the American nation to war.
+The fact that our government responds to this Israeli attitude with an almostgroveling eagerness to please poses a perpetual threat to the security and welfare of the United States.
+It has the effect of giving Israeli officials the power of decision about the expenditure of American tax money-even about the commitment of the American nation to war.
 The undertone of threatening cajolery displayed by Prime Minister Golda Meir during her visit to Washington in late October and early November of 1973 revealed that President Nixon's intervention in the Middle East had fortified the Israelis in their dangerous attitude that the United States has an absolute obligation to support Israel, at any time at any cost.